 2.1 Background

 Lead is a naturally occurring soft metal found in rocks and soil.
 Throughout history, it has been used for a variety of purposes (e.g., glazing pottery, soldering).
-Characteristic features of lead toxicity, including anemia, colic, and coma, were noted by Hippocrates in ancient times.1 Lead serves no useful biologic purpose in the human body, and recent evidence demonstrates that multiple health effects can occur at lead levels once considered safe.2 The insidious nature of lead poisoning means that the only way to know if an adult or child has an EBLL is to perform a blood test.
+Characteristic features of lead toxicity, including anemia, colic, and coma, were noted by Hippocrates in ancient times.1 Lead serves no useful biologic purpose in the human body, and recent evidence demonstrates that multiple health effects can occur at lead levels once considered safe.2 The insidious nature of lead poisoning means that the only way to know if an adult or child has been exposed to lead is to perform a blood test.
 Lead poisoning continues to be an important environmental and occupational health problem.
 For more information on sources of lead exposure, see Section 8.

 Description of Illness